jakejs/jake/docs/overview.md

 * 'cmdEnd': When a command finishes.
 Passes one arg, the command being run.

-* 'stdout': When the stdout for the child-process recieves data.
+* 'stdout': When the stdout for the child-process receives data.
 This streams the stdout data.
 Passes one arg, the chunk of data.
 (When using the printStdout option, these events are not available as the stdoout of the child process is inherited directly from the current process.)

-* 'stderr': When the stderr for the child-process recieves data.
+* 'stderr': When the stderr for the child-process receives data.
 This streams the stderr data.
 Passes one arg, the chunk of data.
 (When using the printStderr option, these events are not available as the stderr of the child process is inherited directly from the current process.)